 Few could have predicted just how successful Nintendo's hybrid console would be prior to launch back in March 2017.
-For the preceeding decade or so, third-party publishers tended to overlook Nintendo's hardware for a variety of reasons, but Switch has attracted a huge number of the world's premier developers back to Nintendo hardware, some for the first time in a long time.
+For the preceding decade or so, third-party publishers tended to overlook Nintendo's hardware for a variety of reasons, but Switch has attracted a huge number of the world's premier developers back to Nintendo hardware, some for the first time in a long time.

 Despite its relative lack of grunt compared to the more powerful home consoles, Switch has hosted a number of incredibly ambitious and impressive ports, and the list below is our pick of the very best.
-They may not be the most beautiful games on Switch, but the fact they're running--and well!--on handheld hardware at all is pretty incredible.
+They may not be the most beautiful games on Switch, but the fact they're running — and well! — on handheld hardware at all is pretty incredible.
 The list below includes not only technical marvels, but also a couple of retro titles that shine brightest on Switch having been given the 5-star restoration treatment.

-So, let's take a look--in no particular order--at the the best Switch ports since the console launched.
+So, let's take a look — in no particular order — at the the best Switch ports since the console launched.

 Not the first impressive Switch port that sprang to mind, eh?
 We begin with this one to highlight what a fine job port specialists M2 did with SEGA's classic arcade racer.
 Virtua Racing is by far the most impressive Sega Ages release to date, offering an incredible remaster that doesn’t just replicate the arcade game but actively improves its resolution and frame rate.
 Newcomers should be aware that it still only offers three tracks and one car, but those willing to accept this fairly meagre offering will find that the new 20-lap Grand Prix mode and the online leaderboards give it a much-needed boost of longevity.
 Not for everyone, then, but those who ‘get’ it will adore it.

 Alien: Isolation is a survival horror masterpiece and straight-up one of the very best horror video games ever released.
 It's a nerve-wracking affair – a slow, methodical game of cat and mouse against a brilliantly clever recreation of one of cinema's most infamous killers – but if you're up to the task you'll find one of the most satisfying gameplay experiences in the genre; a brilliant and beautiful homage to one of the greatest Sci-Fi movies of all time.
-Feral Interactive - a team who we've spoken to about porting this and another game coming later down the list - did a stellar job with this Switch port and the excellent motion controls and inclusion of all previously-released DLC only go to sweeten the deal.
+Feral Interactive, who we've spoken to about porting this and another game coming later down the list — did a stellar job with this Switch port and the excellent motion controls and inclusion of all previously-released DLC only go to sweeten the deal.
 This is essential stuff for survival horror fans.

 As this list attests, Switch isn’t short of games that have already taken a bow, or several, on other hardware, but Skyrim might be the one that most deserves another look from both hardy Elder Scrolls adventurers and absolute beginners alike.
 Despite its age showing, with countless little cracks in its already fractured façade, it still delivers a palpable sense of space that few games before or since have managed.
 May its dancing northern lights never dim.